isomerpages/moe-marisstellahigh/_admission/Direct School Admission (DSA)/DSA Process.md

-To apply via Direct School Admission (DSA) Exercise for Admission to Secondary One in&nbsp;2024&nbsp;at Maris Stella High School, current Primary 6 male students must satisfy the following criteria:
+To apply via Direct School Admission (DSA) Exercise for Admission to Secondary One in&nbsp;2025&nbsp;at Maris Stella High School, current Primary 6 male students must satisfy the following criteria:

-*   _Academic_&nbsp;_entry requirements (PSLE Score) eligible for Posting Group 3 and must offer Chinese as Mother Tongue Language_
+*   _Academic_&nbsp;_entry requirements (PSLE Score) eligible for Posting Group 3 and must offer Chinese as Mother Tongue Language in Primary School._
 *   _Requirements stated for the area of talent that he is interested in_

+Successful applicants must take Higher Chinese as the Mother Tongue Language in 2025.